 Pairing these services with high deductible health plans (HDHP) to meet minimum coverage requirements by current law is possible.
 But it’s also important to consult a tax advisor and HealthCare.gov to ensure you’re meeting all requirements.

 Seeking health care at an urgent care center may not save you money over seeing your primary care physician.
 But it’s still an important option to consider for illnesses or injuries which are not serious or life-threatening.

 Many centers have extensive equipment and labs and can treat a wide variety of patients.

 Urgent care centers are usually open in the evenings and on weekends when your primary care doctor’s office isn’t.
 Look online or call ahead to find out their hours and policy on making appointments.

 Final Thoughts on Being Uninsured

-One of the most important things you can do if you are uninsured is to educate yourself on all of the low-cost or free options available to you.
+One of the most important things you can do if you have no health insurance is to educate yourself on all of the low-cost or free options available to you.
 Then if you get sick or injured, you won’t have to try to figure out what to do when you are not feeling well.

 Always know where the closest clinic, urgent care center, and emergency room are located.

 If you have a primary care physician, inquire about discounts for cash-paying customers, before you need an appointment.
 Seek out direct primary care providers, review their costs and services, and see if they are accepting new patients.

 If you’re looking for a new job, consider health care and other benefits in addition to just looking at what your salary will be.
 Health insurance is an expensive benefit you need to include in making job decisions.